 More panic.
 My thoughts went something like this:

 Whoa.
 Wait a minute.
 I’m supposed to be like them.
 I know I’m a newbie mom and all and they’re veterans compared to me, but I want to be like them.
-I want more kids, so I can’t be a stinkin’ ENFJ who likes order and wouldn’t be immediately described as an introvert.
+I want more kids, so I can’t be someone who likes order and wouldn’t be immediately or always be described as an introvert but would be an introvert at heart.
 Hey, I answered “yes” to enjoying solitary walks for goodness’ sake and I love solitary walks.
 Who doesn’t?
 Wish I had more time for them, as a matter of fact.
 I crave alone time to ponder life and its complexities.
 Oh, and I love sitting in cafés, sipping lattes and writing and being alone, not that I do that I do that all that much anymore.
 Writing in cafes has artsy written all over it.
 Oh, and like Amy Welborn wrote, I don’t feel alive unless I’ve had some alone time at the end of a long day of nursing, changing diapers, playing Memory, doing laundry, and being the hostess to a slew of imaginary friends.
 Don’t all moms feel that way – introverted or not?
 Don’t we all want just a few minutes to ourselves?
 And yeah, I like alone time, but I also like to be intellectual and to talk with grownups.
 Yeah, I am a bit on the chatty side with everybody, including the service man who recently came to check our oven – think he thought I was a little stir-crazy.
+But that’s more out of social awkwardness than a need to not be a wallflower.
 Come to think of it, I do like to speak in front of people and my voice really carries.
-Yeah, I was a thespian in high school and sang in the church choir all through college.
-But I can be quiet, too.
-I mean, even my flippin’ personality profile describes me as having “introverted thinking.”
-It’s my feelings that are extroverted.
-So, I wear my heart on my sleeve.
+But speaking in front of strangers is much more comforting than speaking in front of peers.
+Yes, I was a thespian in high school and sang in the church choir all through college, but that was because I could be someone else; I could break out of my own skin and become the butterfly instead of staying hidden in my chrysalis of comfort.
+My feelings can be extroverted.
+I wear my heart on my sleeve.
 That’s not bad, right?
+It comes from a desire to be authentic and to put it all out there because if you can’t love all of me, then I don’t want you to just love bits and parts of me.
 And you know, I don’t like talking on the phone.
-See!
-That makes me an introvert.
 I hate ordering pizza.
 I get the butterflies before making the call.
 Not sure why.
 Just don’t like it.
 Never have.
 Ah-ha.
 More proof that Jung doesn’t really know me.
 Who does?
 I’m an enigma.
 I’m the solitary extrovert.
 Yes, that’s it.
 There’s hope.
 I can have lots of kiddos and be a good mom and be like Danielle Bean and the other Catholic moms I admire.
 I mean, I’m a writer, right?
 And everyone knows writers are weirdly introverted and prefer seclusion to constant company.

 “What are you doing?”
 My husband interrupted my mental diarrhea.